 Aegina Port

 You can take the ferry from Piraeus and stay a couple of days or more on each island and explore its highlights.
-Each island has its own characteristics and traditions to enjoy and each one of them is ideal for relaxing and low-key vacations.
+Each island has its characteristics and traditions to enjoy and each one of them is ideal for relaxing and low-key vacations.

 Temple of Aphaia, Aegina